greganswer/notes/Interview.md

 ## Interview prep

 Companies are looking for the following skills:
-1. Analytic Skills - How can you think through problems and analyze things?
+1. **Analytic Skills:** How can you think through problems and analyze things?
-1. Coding Skills - Do you code well, by writing clean, simple, organized, readable code?
+1. **Coding Skills:** Do you code well, by writing clean, simple, organized, readable code?
-1. Technical knowledge - Do you know the fundamentals of the job you're applying for?
+1. **Technical knowledge:** Do you know the fundamentals of the job you're applying for?
-1. Communication skills: Does your personality match the companies’ culture?
+1. **Communication skills:** Does your personality match the companies’ culture?

 Throughout the interview, do the following:
 1. Ask for clarification (for first 5 minutes or less)